March 20, 2020 PCI Centers

 Professionals to Help with Adaptive Coping Mechanisms

 When you come here, we can help you to develop healthier, or more adaptive coping mechanisms.
 Even when you’re living a sober, healthy life, you’re going to have to deal with stress a lot.
 That’s just a part of life.
-But when you come to PCI Centers, we can assist you in developing the kinds of coping mechanisms that can lessen and reduce your stress, and not result in further negative consequences like maladaptive coping skills.
-Instead of making things worse in the long run, you can opt for the kinds of coping mechanisms that can lead you to feel all the more positive and upbeat for whatever comes next.
+PCI Centers helps developing coping mechanisms that reduce stress and minimize negative consequences like maladaptive coping skills.
+You can choose coping mechanisms that lead you to feeling more positive for whatever comes next.

 An Assessment, and then a Plan